Zywave/booster/src/_areas/blog/posts/2022-09-release-notes-september-2022.md

 ## Z﻿UI Input File now supports file drag and drop

-N﻿ow users of `zui-input-file` can drag and drop a file from their file explorer onto the web component and the file will be attached and name reflected in UI.
+N﻿ow users of `<zui-input-file>` can drag and drop a file from their file explorer onto the web component and the file will be attached and name reflected in UI.

 T﻿his is a default behavior of `zui-input-file`, no setup needed to use.
-A reminder that this component currently only supports a single file selection, therefore users dragging multiple files out onto the component will result in nothing, it will remain file-less or reflect last added file if applicable.
+A reminder that this component currently only supports a single file selection, therefore users dragging multiple files out onto the component will result in nothing, it will remain in its previous state.

 ![zui-input-file with a file being dropped onto component](/images/zui-input-file-drag-and-drop.gif "zui-input-file with a file being dropped onto component")

 <docs-spacer></docs-spacer>

-## Z﻿UI Select and Select Dropdown expose a shadow part
+## Z﻿UI Select and Select Dropdown advanced styling support

-A﻿ minor enhancement to `zui-select` and `zui-select-dropdown` expose a shadow part for each web component, to enable much more styling options upon the 'control' element within the shadow DOM.
+We've added a minor enhancement to `zui-select` and `zui-select-dropdown` to expose a shadow part to enable much more styling options upon the 'control' element within the shadow DOM.

 ```
 .my-zui-select-dropdown::part(control) {